Whiteknight/Acquaintance/docs/PubSub.md

 There is currently no way to setup a subscriber such that it receives messages for a type and all its subtypes.
 There are two strategies you might consider if you're looking for this kind of behavior:

 1. Use a single message type with no inheritance, and use data in the message to differentiate its purpose in the subscriber
-1. Always publish and subscribe explicitly on the parent type, and use the `is` operator and pattern matching in the receiver to handle messages differently
+1. Always publish and subscribe explicitly on the parent type, and use the `is` operator and pattern matching in the receiver to handle messages differently based on type

 ### Anonymous Publish